Poconos Fall Foliage Forecast 2023

 Home to more than 127 varieties of trees, shrubs, and plants, the Pocono Mountains is a spectacular sight during the fall season.
-The Poconos is one of the best places to view fall foliage in Pennsylvania; in fact, the area has been nominated as one of USA TODAY's 10Best Destinations for Fall Foliage for four years running.
+Immerse yourself in fall colors Poconos and discover one of the best places to view fall foliage in Pennsylvania.

 Because the region spans 2,400 square miles of northeastern PA, three distinct color zones are present, allowing you to catch peak colors not only once, but three times.
 Updated every Thursday through the end of October, this forecast will assist you with discovering where, when and how to experience the brilliant foliage in our four-county region.
 The fall foliage report is also available by calling 570-421-5565.